LoyolaChicagoCS/gradhandbook/source/general.rst

 during their graduate career.
 In the current job market, publication is an important means of demonstrating to prospective employers a high level of motivation and professional competence.
-It can also be helpful for your future pursuits as a doctoral student (elsewhere).
+It can also be helpful for your future pursuits as a doctoral student elsewhere.

 Ways to prepare for this goal are 1) to read journals in your fields of interest regularly in order to become familiar with both current scholarship